soumikshah/ExoPlayer-Demo-App/README.md

 # ExoPlayer Demo Application
-This is a basic showcase application for exoplayer library.
+This is a basic demo application for exoplayer library.

 - It can stream these types of file: